flycheck/flycheck/doc/manual/usage.rst

 buffer instead.

-To address this issue, Flycheck provides independent error navigation commands, which are not affected by :el:option:`flycheck-standard-error-navigation`:
+To address this issue, Flycheck provides independent error navigation commands, which are not affected by :option:`flycheck-standard-error-navigation`:

-.. el:command:: flycheck-next-error
+.. command:: flycheck-next-error
    :binding: C-c ! n

    Jump to the next Flycheck error.